francis18georges-png/Watcher/QA.md

   without the Ollama models.
 * Immediately afterwards the workflow launches `./run.ps1` with an empty `DISPLAY` variable to emulate headless mode.
 Any startup failure or premature exit fails the build.
+* Forked pull requests skip the DVC artifact pull and verification steps because the AWS credentials are not exposed to external runners.
+Maintainer branches still fail when artifacts are missing or corrupt.

 ## Static Analysis